Health Benefits of Eating Apples in South Africa

 All apple varieties contain beneficial nutrients.
 These nutrients include fibre, vitamin C, potassium, and various antioxidants.
 They also contain phytochemicals, including quercetin, catechin, and chlorogenic acid.

-The fibre found in apples is pectin.
+Additionally, the fibre found in apples is pectin.
 Pectin is a mixture of soluble and insoluble fibres.
 Soluble fibre helps feed the microbiome and also lowers high cholesterol.
 So, insoluble fibre helps keep your intestines clean and healthy.

-Apples are a reliable source of simple natural sugars like glucose, fructose, and sucrose.
+They are a reliable source of simple natural sugars like glucose, fructose, and sucrose.
 Still, they have a low glycemic index (GI) of approximately thirty-six.

 One small apple (100g) contains approximately: